oIdioN/Node.js-README-Generator/README.md

 [![MIT License][license-shield]][license-url]

-<h3 align="center">README-Generator</h3>
+<h1 align="center">Node.js README.md Generator</h1>

   <p align="center">
-   With this Readme generator the user can quickly and easily create a README file by using a command-line application to generate one.
+   With this generator a user quickly and easily can create a README file by using a command-line application.<br>
-   This allows the project creator to devote more time to working on the project.
+   This allows the project creator to devote more time to working on the project.<br>
    The project uses Javascript and runs on Node.js using "inquirer" and "fs" for file manipulation.</p>

 </div>